carsonoid/workshop-learn-github-actions/content/_index.md

 This site is designed to help you learn how to use GitHub actions by... deploying this workshop!

 {{< hint warning >}}
-**Look for the blue buttons!**
+**⚠️ Look for the buttons!**

-This site and every page on the workshop is designed to be viewable as a linear experience if you are ever not sure what to do next, just look for the blue buttons at the bottom of the page like the one just below this notice. 👇
+While browsable for later reference, this site and every page on the workshop is designed to be viewable as a linear experience.

+If you are ever not sure what to do next, just look for the blue buttons at the bottom of the page.
+Just like the one just below this notice. 👇
 {{< /hint >}}